Ada-Developers-Academy/core-pses/about-pses/example-pse.md

 ##### !end-hint
 ##### !explanation

-Everyone’s observations & questions, and conversation with ChatGPT will be a little different, thus, the summaries will look a little different.
-As an example, let’s say we used the sample response from "Describe Your Understanding" above to fill in the prompt template.
+Everyone’s observations, questions, and following conversation with ChatGPT will be a little different, thus, the summaries will look a little different.
+For this example, we'll use the questions and explanations from the "Explanation" section of the previous question as examples to create our prompt.
+- After you submit a response in Learn, you'll see "Show Explanation" appear.
+When it is clicked a section will expand to reveal an explanation.
+If you have not yet, try it out above to see the data we're working with!

 <br>